 In robotics Nitinol can be used as an actuator where an electrical current (or heat) is applied to a stretched wire, and the wire will contract while the charge is applied and relax once the charge is removed.
 Unlike most metals, Nitinol contracts in length when heated but will maintain the same absolute volume.
 Also, its thermal movement is 100 times greater than other metals.

 A bone staple is one example of the use of thermal size contraction; where the staple is stretched open and inserted into two holes in the bone to be reconnected and then heated to return to the original shape.
 This technique effectively pulls the two pieces together and holds them in place during the healing process.
-Another medical example is a stent which is cooled and mechanically squeezed to fit into a small diameter catheter inserted through a vein.
-One positioned the stent is released from the constraining sleeve and allowed to return to its original shape, after reaching body temperature, holding the artery open.
+Another medical device example is a stent which is cooled and mechanically squeezed to fit into a small diameter catheter inserted through a vein.
+Once positioned the stent is released from the constraining sleeve and allowed to return to its original shape, after reaching body temperature, holding the artery open.

 For elastic deployment, Nitinol wire can be mechanically held in place in a fixture and then heated in a fluidized temperature bath, at a prescribed temperature and time, before being quickly submerged in cool water.
 Once removed from the fixture the wire retains its shape regardless of angle or intensity of deformation.
 When let go, the wire will return to its set shape.
 There are numerous examples of this application like The Homer Mammalok needle/wire localiser.
 The curved wire is fed through a straight cannula and upon exiting it curves into a “J” shape it was previously set to.
 This process can be repeated dozens of times without deforming.